scrossuk/locic/docs/TemplateGenerators.rst

 Top Down Calls
 ~~~~~~~~~~~~~~

 This design is probably the reverse of what most developers expect, since it's natural to think of a function accessing its own template arguments or parameters first, and then performing further operations to access template arguments in outer contexts (i.e. 'bottom up' access to template arguments).
-However in this case template generators always call down from the root template generator until they reach the relevant intermediate generator (i.e. 'top down').
+However template generators always call down from the root template generator until they reach the relevant intermediate generator (i.e. 'top down').

 To understand this design, consider: